Balajisivakumar92/100_DAYS_OF_ML_CHALLENGE/ML code-s/Day 11- random forest/Readme.md

      In e-commerce, the random forest used only in the small segment of the recommendation engine for identifying the likely hood of customer liking the recommend products base on the similar kinds of customers.

      Running random forest algorithm on very large dataset requires high-end GPU systems.
 If you are not having any GPU system.
 You can always run the machine learning models in cloud hosted desktop.
 You can use clouddesktoponline platform to run high-end machine learning models from sitting any corner of the world.

+## Advantages of random forest algorithm

+Below are the advantages of random forest algorithm compared with other classification algorithms.

+    1.The overfitting problem will never come when we use the random forest algorithm in any classification problem.
+    2.The same random forest algorithm can be used for both classification and regression task.
+    3.The random forest algorithm can be used for feature engineering.
+    4.Which means identifying the most important features out of the available features from the training dataset.